the-neutron-foundation/neutron-language/README.md

 ![Maintenance](https://img.shields.io/maintenance/yes/2019.svg)
 [![Gitter](https://img.shields.io/gitter/room/The-Neutron_Foundation/Neutron.svg)](https://gitter.im/The-Neutron-Foundation)

 Neutron is a programming language inspired by C, Python, and Java.
-It is faster than normal Python 3 in most tests.
-Binary releases [here](https://github.com/the-neutron-foundation/neutron/releases).
-NOTE: the precomilled binaries don't work on Windows 10 (even the `.exe` ones).
-If on windows, you can try to [compile](https://neutron-lang.readthedocs.io/en/latest/introduction.html#installation) yourself.

 # Documentation
 There is a ReadTheDocs [here](https://neutron-lang.readthedocs.io/en/latest/).
 You may also look at the [grammar file](./grammar.txt) (very rough).
 There is also a [Gitter Chat here](https://gitter.im/The-Neutron-Foundation).